fujiapple852/trippy/README.md

           Preserve the screen on exit [default: false]

       --tui-refresh-rate <TUI_REFRESH_RATE>
-          The Tui refresh rate [default: 100ms]
+          The TUI refresh rate [default: 100ms]

       --tui-privacy-max-ttl <TUI_PRIVACY_MAX_TTL>
-          The maximum ttl of hops which will be masked for privacy [default: 0]
+          The maximum ttl of hops which will be masked for privacy [default: none]

+          If set, the source IP address and hostname will also be hidden.

+      --tui-locale <TUI_LOCALE>
+          The locale to use for the TUI [default: auto]

       --tui-theme-colors <TUI_THEME_COLORS>
           The TUI theme colors [item=color,item=color,..]